navdeeptrantor/ReusableComponents/README.md

 # Gitignore Tips
-For every ios app(having git repo) you should .gitignore file contains following items.
+For every ios app(having git repo) you should have .gitignore file contains following items.
 This can helps you reducing git conflicts.

 *.DS_Store
 .DS_Store